How to open an FBS account?

 The procedure is very straightforward.
 Go to the Withdrawal page on the website or the Finances section of the FBS Personal Area and access Withdrawal.
 You can get the earned money via the same payment system that you used for depositing.
 In case you funded the account via various methods, withdraw your profit via the same methods in the ratio according to the deposited sums.

-The most common types of financial institutions include commercial banks, trust companies investment banks, brokerage firms or investment dealers, insurance companies, and asset management funds.
+The most common types of financial institutions include commercial banks, trust companies, investment banks, brokerage firms or investment dealers, insurance companies, and asset management funds.
 Other types include credit unions and finance firms.

 BREAKING DOWN Financial Institution – FI

-Financial institutions also play a crucial role for the majority of citizenry by providing of all financial transactions, savings and investment needs, and government consider it imperative to supervise and regulate banks and other financial service companies.
-For the same reason, potential bankruptcy of financial institution may cause a lot of panic within the economy.
-Such organizations as U.S. based Federal Deposit Insurance Corporation (FDIC) control regular deposit accounts to protect individuals and businesses from various risks to their finances on deposit with financial institutions.
+Financial institutions also play a crucial role for most citizens by providing all financial transactions, savings, and investment needs.
+The government considers supervising and regulating banks and other financial service companies imperative.
+For the same reason, the potential bankruptcy of financial institutions may cause panic in the economy.
+Such organizations as the US-based Federal Deposit Insurance Corporation (FDIC) control regular deposit accounts to protect individuals and businesses from various risks to their finances on deposit with financial institutions.

 Types of Financial Institutions